EFFECTIVE FALL 2013 ADMISSION: PRE-BIOLOGY MAJOR

 - BIOL 300

-A student may only repeat a required Biology course, or related requirement, once for major credit; the repeated course must be taken at the next offering of the class.
+Please note a student may only repeat a required Biology course, or related requirement, once for major credit; the repeated course must be taken at the next offering of the class.
+It may be advisable for transfer students to take other science courses (e.g. Biology courses not required, but electives, for the major, or chemistry or physics courses) their first semester here in order to get acclimated to SUNY Geneseo rigor before taking the courses that are evaluated for advancement to the major.

 Students adversely affected by this policy may consider completing the Biology minor and should then take: